 Note: You must enable the Access to Web Engagement Pacing Configuration privilege for any users who need to control pacing settings.

-Select the Pacing Configuration menu (1) in GAX to configure your other agent groups.
-Note: You can still configure these options in the Web Engagement Cluster or Web Engagement Server application objects, but options configured in the Agent Group objects have a higher priority.
+You'll be prompted for a user ID and password.
+After you log in, you can select Pacing to view and manage the pacing configuration settings.
+From the Pacing page, you can manage Agent Groups that have been added to the list, or add new groups.
+Note: You can still configure these options in the Web Engagement Cluster or Web Engagement Server application objects, but options configured on the Pacing management page have a higher priority.

 |Pacing Algorithm To Use||Specifies the type of pacing algorithm to be used by the system.
 Changes take effect after server restart.|